Wild knocked out of NHL playoffs after 5-1 loss to Blues in Game 6

 That, however, wasn't all that exacerbated this letdown.

-With a glut of goals, a bona fide superstar in Kirill Kaprizov and superb home record, the Wild looked like it could be a handful in the playoffs — and the team reinforced that reputation, becoming a buyer at the trade deadline to gear up for the trek ahead.
+With a glut of goals, bonafide superstar in Kirill Kaprizov and superb home record, the Wild looked like it could be a handful in the playoffs – and the team reinforced that reputation, becoming a buyer at the trade deadline to gear up for the trek ahead.

-But this maneuvering and the team that thrived most of the season was still no match for a pesky opponent in the Blues, who have now won 16 of the past 21 meetings between these two rivals.
+But this maneuvering and the team that thrived most of the season was still no match for a pesky opponent in the Blues, who have now won 17 of the last 22 meetings between these two rivals.

+"It's two good teams battling," Zuccarello said, "and they put the puck in the net and we didn't."